In 2013, Disney's MagicBand revolutionized the theme park and resort industry.

 Customization is key

 On the face of things, the MagicBands look fairly plain.
-The standard models are available in a simple choice of solid colours.
+The standard models are available in a simple choice of solid colors.
 This is no accident.
 The minimal design instantly created a desire for personalization.
 Fans who buy annual membership can have their names engraved on the bands for free.

 A series of special editions would soon follow, giving park goers the chance to have something others didn't.